wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   most cases, the two implementing classes share *a lot* of code.
 We may want to refactor all of the shared code into an abstract superclass from which both the HBase and C* implementations can inherit.

-- Clean up / expand `KijiManagedCassandraTableName`
-  - This is a total mess right now, with a mixture of static and non-static methods.
-  - Make the methods in `KijiManagedCassandraTableName` more explicit about whether they are returning names in the Kiji namespace or in the C* namespace.

 - Think about limiting the number of places from which we can call `Session#execute`.
   - Might be good to put all of these calls within `CassandraAdmin`, for example.